Curriculum, Enrollment, and Graduation

 Drop Procedure

 Students may drop classes online using MyInfo through the 10th day of the semester.
 From the 10th semester day through the 59th semester day, all drops require the student to meet with an advisor who may initiate the drop process through the MyInfo advisor's portal.
-Any course dropped after the 15th class day will appear on the student transcript with a “W” (withdrawn) grade.
+Any course dropped after the 15th class day will appear on the student's transcript with a “W” (withdrawn) grade.

 Drop for Extraordinary Reasons

-During the pandemic, Montana State University considers the following reasons, specific to COVID-19, that might influence a student’s post-deadline decision to drop a course.:
+During the pandemic, Montana State University considers the following reasons, specific to COVID-19, that might influence a student’s post-deadline decision to drop a course:

-• The student was diagnosed with COVID-19 and, due to the diagnosis, was severely ill and unable to engage academically
+• The student was diagnosed with COVID-19 and, due to the diagnosis, was severely ill and unable to engage academically.

 • The student had to be a primary caregiver of someone diagnosed with COVID-19.